FAQ

 4. Can we use your music in our commercial project?
 (LICENSE)

-Uncanny Planet is my own label.
+Uncanny Planet is my own company.
 The Orchard (previously named Phonofile) is our aggregator, that means the company distributing the music to digital services like iTunes, Youtube and, Spotify.
+The Orchard is owned by Sony Music so that might appear as well.
 Merlin is a network representing indie labels where our very own label Uncanny Planet is member.
-They are both acting as representatives for us, and negotiang the terms of use on the various platforms.
-When you get this message, it should mostly just mean that the system has identified the owner of the music, and those companies are correct, they work “for us”, it is nothing to worry about.
+They are all acting as representatives for us, and negotiang the terms of use on the various platforms.

 6. Where does sample X come from in track Y?